 From the above, you would see that it is important that you file annual returns for your business names regularly i.e. every 30th June.

-While I believe ambitious business owners will ask to know about the corporate “dos and don’ts”, I will suggest that corporate practitioners and licenced agents of corporate affairs commission to always endeavour to properly advice their clients on the need to promptly file their annual returns – which is a core prerequisite to a successful upgrade – with the corporate affairs commission to avoid payment of default fees.
+While I believe ambitious business owners will ask to know about the corporate “dos and don’ts”.
+I will suggest that corporate practitioners and licenced agents of corporate affairs commission to always endeavour to properly advise their clients on the need to promptly file their annual returns.
+This is a core prerequisite to a successful upgrade with the Corporate Affairs Commission to avoid payment of default fees.

 It is frustrating to see business names that were registered several years ago being penalised in several thousands of Naira due to non – compliance with the regulatory authorities.